lynnaloo/xtuple-vagrant/README.md

 - Download and install [Vagrant](http://downloads.vagrantup.com/tags/v1.3.4) 1.3.4
   - Package managers like apt-get and gem install are installing an older version of Vagrant, so the download is recommended

+This tutorial is currently geared towards Unix-based operating systems.
+For Windows systems, [this](https://github.com/xtuple/xtuple/wiki/Step-by-step-setup-of-a-Virtual-Development-Environment-using-Vagrant) is currenty still the best tutorial to follow.

 Clone the `xtuple` and `xtuple-extensions` repositories to a directory on your host machine:

     mkdir dev